enkidevs/curriculum/spreadsheets/introduction/README.md

-name: Beginner
+name: Introduction

-description: Learn how to create workbooks and worksheets and use formulas to better analyze data.
+description: Learn how to use spreadsheets and formulas to better analyze data.

 sections:
   '0':